fyrkov/refcards/linux-networking.md

 #### Troubleshooting utilities

-To check connectivity to the host or reveal IP by the name of the host:\
+To check connectivity to the host:\
-`ping <host>`
+`ping <host>`\
+:exclamation: The `ping` command does not use TCP or UDP.
+It uses ICMP.

 To check IPs of the routers on the route and number of hops.\
 Can be used to locate where the loss of data occurs, and probably the node is down.\
 Can be used to locate slow nodes.\
 `traceroute <ip address>`

-Using telnet to test open ports:
+Using telnet to test open TCP ports:
 `telnet <domainname or ip> [port]`

 **iproute2** and **net-tools** packages.\
-`iproute2` package now reaplces deprecated `net-tools`.
+`iproute2` package now replaces deprecated `net-tools`.

 New `ip [opts] <object> <command>` is equivalent to old `ifconfig`.